t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

 * Minimizing virtual function instantiation time and resource usage
-* Integration of edge computing with virtualized radio networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}} and with 5G access networks
+* Integration of edge computing with virtualized Radio Access Networks (Fog RAN) {{I-D.bernardos-sfc-fog-ran}} and with 5G access networks
 * Handling of multi-tenancy with regards to limited resources at the network edge

 ### Resource Discovery and Authentication {#sec-dis-auth}